kusky3/latrina/README.md

 Bypassing the rookie level will get you to this point.
 Bypassing the god-like level will get you the same, but on the raw content page, which is way nastier.
 Create a file called ";whoami" and follow the steps above.
-When its url is pasted in the terminal, like ```wget http://localhost/;whoami```, the payload is executed.
+When its url is pasted in the terminal, like ```wget http://localhost/;whoami```,
-can we bypass the entire url encoding set and execute nontrivial commands?
+the payload is executed.
+Can we bypass the entire url encoding set and execute nontrivial commands?

 # testing
 use this waf and apply the url encoding patches